keero1/keero1/README.md

 I'm a self-taught programmer with interest in Web Development.

-* I'm a 4th Year Computer Science Student
+* I'm a Graduating Computer Science Student (finished internship and all subs)
-* 🌱 I’m currently learning C++ and C# .NET
 * 📫 How to reach me:
   - Discord: keero1